rushi2828/JavaExamples/README.md

 ![image](https://user-images.githubusercontent.com/33669698/210364843-ca6d2b3b-54ac-440f-84bc-7036a7082cef.png)

-- We use implements keyword in Java to inherit the properties from an interface
+- We use "implements" keyword in Java to inherit the properties from an "interface".

 - Types of Inheritance:
 1. Single Inheritance
 2. Multilevel Inheritance
 3. Hierarchical Inheritance

 *Encapsulation:*
 - Encapsulation is a mechanism of binding code and data together in a single unit.
-- Also describe like 'process of wrapping of code and data together in a single unit.
+- Also describe like 'Process of wrapping of code and data together in a single unit.

 ![image](https://user-images.githubusercontent.com/33669698/210366223-ffc33e39-c8c0-4aec-977d-f4f4bdeac18f.png)